bennyguitar/News-YC---iPhone/README.md

 -(void)getHomepage;
 ```

-Fairly self-explanitory, this method hits the API and pulls the homepage back as Post objects, then calls the delegate method <code>-(void)didFetchPosts:(NSArray *)posts</code> to return objects back to ViewController.
+Fairly self-explanatory, this method hits the API and pulls the homepage back as Post objects, then calls the delegate method <code>-(void)didFetchPosts:(NSArray *)posts</code> to return objects back to ViewController.
 If no posts are retrieved, or there is a database/server error, <code>nil</code> is returned through the delegate method.
 ViewController checks off of this for exceptions and displays the posts accordingly.

 ```objc
 -(void)getCommentsForPost:(Post *)post launchComments:(BOOL)launch;